 P.S.
 Fav quote: "If you are going to stare at someone, atleast stare at a girl" – Coach Washijou, Tanji

-The match point is finally there.
+The match point is finally here.
 You’re the one to take the first step in securing the final point.
 You start your way to behind the serving line.
 Your whole body is warmed up, but somehow your hands are still ice-cold, initiated by the sheer thought of failing in this crucial moment.
 The pressure is immense, yet you still don’t waste a thought on not giving your all.
-If you make than one more point you’ll win the match.
+If you make that one more point you’ll win the match.
 Just one more point and all your hard work will be rewarded.
-With that thought you toss the ball in the air and set off for
+Amidst that thought, you toss the ball in the air and set off for

 your final jump, not even thinking about not hitting it with full strength.

-I won’t lose words to the show’s premise, since everybody already knows of what this season is about, when watching the two previous ones.
-The first few episodes (essentially the first set) was not as enthralling as the ones to come, since it both teams were testing the waters and each other’s abilities in the beginning of the match.
+I won’t lose words to the show’s premise since everybody already knows of what this season is about, when watching the two previous ones.
+The first few episodes (essentially the first set) was not as enthralling as the ones to come since it both teams were testing the waters and each other’s abilities at the beginning of the match.
 However, it quickly became better when the first set ended, getting more and more exciting to see, how Karasuno were facing every single hardship they were thrown at by the defending kings Shiratorizawa.

 One thing a lot of people criticized HQ for doing in the past, was for not showing the entirety of a match and rather picks crucial moments to show to the audience.
 While I can definitely see the problem a lot of people are having there (it did bug me in S1 as well), in S3 it would be absolute madness to show the more than half of every set, since it would just lead the series to become boring and the meaningful moments to feel anticlimactic.
 HQ’s narration is perfectly adapted in explaining all the happenings, feelings and reasons why a team falls behind/catch up perfectly (usually explained by the coach or important and known members of the audience), so there is no need to show more than it is necessary.